 If the infant is discharged before 7 days of age, the infant should be seen at home or at a clinic on days 2 and 5 to assess whether:

 After the age of one week, the normal infant should be followed at the local well-baby clinic to assess the infant’s weight gain and general development, and to receive the required immunisations.
-These details must be noted on the road-to-health card.
+These details must be noted on the Road-to-Health booklet.

 An infant is delivered by spontaneous vertex delivery at term.
 Three minutes after birth the cord is clamped and cut and the infant is dried.
 The infant cries well and appears normal.
 The infant has a lot of vernix and a blue mark is noticed over the lower back.
 The infant passes urine after delivery but does not pass urine again for 24 hours.

-As soon as the infant is dried, the cord cut, the Apgar score determined and a brief examination indicates that the infant is a normal, healthy term infant.
+As soon as the infant is dried, the cord cut, the Apgar score determined, cord cut and a brief examination indicates that the infant is a normal, healthy term infant.
 The father should also be present to share this exciting moment.

 A ‘mongolian spot’, which is normal.
 It is important to explain to the mother that it is not a bruise.
 It disappears over a few years.